smart-edge-open/ido-specs/doc/core-network/openness_upf.md

     upf-cnf# ./run_upf.sh
     ```

-## Uninstall UPF POD from OpenNESS controller
+## Uninstall UPF pod from OpenNESS controller

 In this reference validation, UPF can be deleted/uninstalled using the UPF Helm chart.